 Have you guys heard the expression Editorial style photography?
 How about Reportage / photo journalist style?
 Yep thought you’d know that one!
 Most wedding couples that I meet with like those natural shots – the shots of your smiling and champagne drinking guests caught totally unaware by the camera.
 Many couples refer to this as the “reportage style photography”.
 But nobody ever mentions the “Editorial style”, although this might very well be the word that you are looking for, if you want your shots to be natural as in the reportage style, but sort of reminiscent of something from a fashion or wedding magazine.

 Gone are the days when the wedding photographer was just stood outside church after your ceremony, waiting to capture that one shot for the frame on your wall.
 In modern wedding photography most photographers are there to document your whole day – creating a story told in images.
-The reportage style and The editorial style are both movements in photography which aim to tell your day as a story in images.
+The reportage/Photojournalist style and The editorial style are both genres in wedding photography which aim to tell your day as a story in images.

 The key elements of reportage style photography

-- Reportage style wedding photography descends from journalism: Just as reporters are sent out by a news paper to cover a story from an “objective” angle, the wedding photographer is there as an eye from outside to capture all the moments of your wedding day.
+- Reportage style wedding photography descends from journalism: Just as reporters are sent out by a newspaper to cover a story from an “objective” angle, the wedding photographer is there as an eye from outside to capture all the moments on your wedding day, without interfering.

-- In reportage style photography, every image aims to be strong in it self: It aims to convey emotions, to make the viewer feel a certain way and to tell a story or communicate something about that precise moment in time: Every image should tell a story on it’s own.
+- In reportage / photojournalist style, every image aims to be strong in it self: It aims to convey emotions, to make the viewer feel a certain way and to tell a story or communicate something about that precise moment in time: Every image should tell a story on it’s own.

-- Black and white photography is a bit of a signature for the reportage style: This does not mean at all that all reportage style photography will be black and white – the photographer might mix it up, or some photographers might be more drawn to colour.
-But there is a heavy tradition of black and white photography in the reportage style: Reportage photography was born in an era when all photography was black and white and mainly used as news value or to document reality.
+- Black and white photography is a bit of a signature for the reportage / photojournalist style: Reportage photography was born in an era when all photography was black and white and mainly used as news value or to document reality.
 For this reason, black and white photography kind of carries the meaning of being “real” and “objective”.
-Black and white also adds a certain drama and de- cluster the composition, which is another reason why it is favored by this style.
-Reportage photography in colour tends to feel a bit more modern, while black and white feels a bit more traditional.
+Black and white also adds a certain drama and might de- cluster the composition.
+This doesn’t mean that all modern photographers who favor this style, will also favor black and white images.
+It’s up to each individual photographer’s taste, but a lot of reportage / photojournalist photographers do tend to include black and white images for their clients.

 I hope you’ve enjoyed the information in this article!
 Underneath are two galleries sampling reportage style photography.
-Next time I will talk about EDITORIAL STYLE wedding photography – how it differs and how it is similar to the reportage style and why you could say that it has a look that fuses the reportage style with a magazine/fashion/advertising look.
-Chapter 2 is now live, scroll down to access it!
+Next time I will talk about EDITORIAL STYLE wedding photography – the differences and the similarities it has to reportage / photojournalism / documentary and why you could say that it has a look that fuses the reportage style with the look of magazine/fashion/advertising.

 * For this article I wrote most of the text from memory – I made my final essay at uni on H C Bresson and his idea about the decisive moment, and I tell you the work for a final essay kind of sticks.
 But I did have a recap on Bresson and borrowed his images from www.henricartierbresson.org

-Click on the link to read chapter 2: Editorial style wedding photography vs the reportage style
+Chapter 2 is now live.
+Click to read about Editorial style wedding photography vs the reportage style